Sum Types and Pattern Matching in Java

 }

-is a product type between the type String
+Person is a product type between the type String and the type int, meaning that

 any combination of a string and and number are valid (of course within some limits for the age).